haxpor/blog/_posts/2017-06-19-postmortem-raceplant-ciga-game-jam-2017.md

 The game got covered as seen in Chinese media [here](http://www.vgtime.com/topic/651845.jhtml?preview=true&from=timeline&isappinstalled=0).

 Although the game didn't manage to be in top 3 popular vote, but that's totally fine as it's not my objective.
+Other fellow developers seem to be very interested and had fun when they play the game.
+That's a mission accomplished.

-Great things is to see people smile and laugh while playing your game.
+Great thing is to see people smile and laugh while playing your game.

 <center>
 ![public play](/assets/images/raceplant-ciga2017/public-play.jpg)